zufallsgenerator/pystringformat/README.md

 Know and deliberate differences from python:
+* Without width or format specifiers, all objects are coerced to string by default.
 * Boolean can be formatted with 's' code, and is also by default.
 In the python implementation, it depends on the formatting string (not only the code)
 * The 'f' code will at some point switch to exponential representation
 * The 'n' code is left out, because the locale would have to be set explicitly